-1. Make sure the LED on the XL-5 is on and GREEN.

-- 2. Press and hold the EZ-Set button (the LED - will turn off).
-After ten seconds, the motor will beep three times and the LED will shine RFD.
-Release the button. - 3.
+- 1. Make sure the LED on the BL-2s is on and green. - 2.
+Press and hold the EZ-Set button for ten seconds.
+The LED will turn off and then light red.
+Also, a "falling" musical tone will be emitted from the motor. - 3.
 Low-Voltage Detection is now DISABLED.